bazelbuild/rules_swift/doc/proto_migration.md

 We provide pre-configured swift_proto_compiler targets for:
 - swift protos
-- swift server grpc protos
+- swift server protos
-- swift client grpc protos
+- swift client protos

 And 3rd parties are welcome to create their own, configured based on their needs.
 In the case of rules_swift_package_manager, this will enable the creation of a swift_proto_compiler target configured to use the same dependencies as the other Swift packages.

-Finally, this allows us to only have a single, new_swift_proto_library rule in lieu of the two swift_proto_library and swift_grpc_library rules because the only real difference between them is the plugin being passed to protoc and the options being passed to that plugin.
+Finally, this allows us to only have a single, new swift_proto_library rule in lieu of the two swift_proto_library and swift_grpc_library rules because the only real difference between them is the plugin being passed to protoc and the options being passed to that plugin.